-As is the case with both, I always secretly hope all of Parker’s spots will fill and that Nicky will be booked.
-But despite my consistent tardiness and the subsequent good karma, today I have booked both spots.
-For the same day.
-This has shed light on a crude, new reality: Soul Cycle and Brazilian waxes are alarmingly, if not conspiratorially, alike.
+I always secretly hope all of Parker’s spots will fill.
+I also always pray Nicky will be booked.
+Not today.
+Today I got un-lucky and booked both.
+This has shed light on a crude reality: Soul Cycle and Brazilian waxes are alarmingly, if not conspiratorially, alike.

 I’ve never walked into either scenario and felt at ease.
-Which isn’t to the fault of Soul Cycle or Benefit — I am chronically late and a woman of many, many totes.
-Because I’m late, I don’t take a storage locker at Soul Cycle and allow for my belongings to languish in a corner.
-When I’m getting waxed, I leave my coat plus tote and pack of mules carrying who knows what to sit unceremoniously next to me while I apologize profusely, already sweating three minutes too soon.
+Which isn’t to the fault of Soul Cycle or Benefit; I have no tolerance for pain, I am chronically tardy and a woman of many totes.
+Being late to Soul Cycle means that I don’t take a storage locker so all of my stuff just sits there — and sometimes I get side-eyed for it.
+Being late to a wax means leaving my coat on then apologizing profusely, already sweating three minutes too soon.

-The instructor or waxer — effectively one and the same — then patiently waits as you get yourself situated.
-Both instances are awkward, because one requires that you straddle a tiny seat while adjusting your handle bars (try not to fall face forward and die!), simultaneously “clipping in” to your stirrups (try not to fall face forward and die!).
-The other, reversely, requires that you take off your pants and lay on your back.
-The latter is physically simpler in practice but as awkward in theory, and both beg the very same question: do I keep my socks on or what?
+The instructor or waxer — effectively one and the same — then patiently waits as I get myself situated.
+Both instances are awkward, because one requires straddling a tiny seat while adjusting the handle bars (try not to fall face forward and die!), simultaneously “clipping in” to stirrups (try not to fall face forward and die!); the other requires that I take my pants off and lie flat on my back.
+The latter is simpler in practice but just as awkward in theory, and both beg the very same question: do I keep my socks on or what?

-At Soul Cycle, the class has begun and we’re starting to pedal.
+The class has begun and we’re starting to pedal.
 There’s no mercy.
-No gentle warm up, no easing into the swing of maniacally moving legs, just full force ahead, chants of positivity — one minute in and I’m ready to die.
+No gentle warm up, no easing into the swing of maniacally moving legs, just full force ahead, chants of positivity — one minute in and I’m ready to pass out.

 Drip, pat, rip, scream.

-Guess what muchacho, that was strip number one, song number two and you still have a whole ladyhood to cover.
+That was strip number one, song number two and there’s still an entire ladyhood to cover.

-The instructor has the tempo up.
-Left, right, left, right, and stupid Jenny in front of you is messing up your groove.
-You’re trying to keep your pedaling in sync with your inhaling and exhaling but it’s hard task when Missy Elliott’s “Pass The Dutch” is already too fast for your breathing.
-“Inhale,” shouts your instructor, “Here comes the hill!”
+Left, right, left, right.
+Stupid Jenny up front is messing with my groove.
+I’m trying to keep my pedaling in sync with my inhaling and exhaling but it’s a hard task when Missy Elliott’s “Pass The Dutch” is already too fast for my breathing.
+“Inhale,” shouts the instructor, “Here comes the hill!”

-And just as you were preparing to catch your breath another glob of intolerably hot wax tears hair from its follicles, abs crunched, back flat, just like the instructor wanted.
+Just as I am preparing to catch more breath, another glob of intolerably hot wax tears hair from its follicles.
+Abs crunch inward with the lower back flat, just like the instructor wants.
 The hill is always the worst.

-With the most grisly portion of the activity behind me, I’m finally able to get in the grove, chugging mantras like The Little Engine That Could.
+With the most painful portion of the activity behind me, I’m finally able to relax.
+I’m chugging mantras like The Little Engine That Could.
 I think I can, I think I can — OUCH!
 SHIT!
 I know I can!

-Towards the end of the class, I’m seated but still pedaling with weights in both hands.
-I’m exhausted but feeling triumphant because I’ve made it this far, though thoroughly confused because — shouldn’t my butt hurt more?
+We’re toward the end of the class.
+I’m seated but still pedaling with weights in both hands.
+I’m exhausted but feeling triumphant because I’ve made it this far, always just a bit confused because — shouldn’t my butt hurt more?

 Keep pedaling, keep breathing, it’s not over ’til the bald lady sings.

-And just when I think that this must be the end, the instructor tricks my relaxed state of mind into handling one more lap that spans the world’s longest song.
+Just as I think that this must be the end, the instructor tricks my relaxed state of mind into handling one more lap that spans the world’s longest song.
 I’m encouraged by the reminder, “You’ve made it this far!”
-And I push through the final minute, teeth clenched.
+Here’s me pushing through the final minute, teeth clenched.
 Almost done.

-But a week goes, two weeks go by and just as fast as waxed hair grows, it’s 12:00 PM on a distant Monday.
+But one weeks, two weeks, three weeks go by…and just as fast as waxed hair grows, it’s 12:00 PM on a distant Monday.

 Or 12:05, rather.